karuboniru/blog_md/build_fedora_iot_router.md

 date: 2021-12-01 11:53:53
 ---

-I had enough of my old WiFi router that do hangs randomly, and hijacking your traffic when it thinks the network is down (diagnostics page).
+I had enough of my old WiFi router that hangs randomly, and hijacks my traffic when it thinks the network is down (diagnostics page).
 So I decided to build one router on myself.
 Compared to [Fedora Magazine article], I decided to do something new: use [Fedora IoT] instead of Fedora Server.

 This guide is based on latest fedora iot edition and my setup is a multi ethernet small computer.
 Installing Fedora IoT is nothing special than a normal Fedora installation.
 So I will not explain the installation process here.
 I will only explain the router configuration.